 Smart Home - Works with IFTTT, SmartThings, etc.

-Another system to consider is the Nest Outdoor Camera, available for $340ish on Amazon for two cameras.
-A weather-proof version of the popular indoor camera, the Nest offers high-definition video, person alerts (it can tell a person from a car entering the frame and alert you), as well as night vision and it works with Amazon’s Alexa.
+Another system to consider is the Nest Outdoor Camera, also available for less than $400 on Amazon for two cameras.
+A weather-proof version of the popular indoor camera, the Nest offers high-definition video, person alerts (it can tell the difference between a person and a car and alert you), as well as night vision and it works with Amazon’s Alexa.
 The difference here is that the Nest requires wires and an exterior outlet, and the cloud storage ("Nest Aware") for video is $150 a year for two cameras ($450 if you want the person alerts and some other features).
 You do get some interoperability with other Nest devices, so that might be something to consider.